All Episodes

 That is the second poll in a week that has shown a very tight race in Michigan.

-The other poll was a foster McCollum White Baden poll that showed the race virtually tied.
+The other poll was a Foster McCollum white Baden poll that showed the race virtually tied.

-And it comes as a pro-Romney super PAC, American Crossroads includes Michigan in a $50 million final week ad by.
+American Crossroads includes Michigan in a $50 million final week ad buy.

-By the way, final week ad buys, the PACS Republican Romney supporting PACs have now dumped over $4 million in Pennsylvania.
+By the way, final week ad buys, the PACs, Republican, Romney supporting PACs, have now dumped over $4 million in Pennsylvania.

 Some of it in Philadelphia, as we told you yesterday.